mrcljns/Flask-chess-webapp/README.md

 # Flask-chess-webapp
 This is the final project for the Python and SQL course I did during my masters degree.
 It is a webapp that enables registering, adding chess games in a .png format, viewing games on a chessboard and analyzing your performance on graphs.

+# Guide
+* It is not necessary to download the chessdb.db file.
+If it is absent, running the webapp automatically creates an empty database with only the openings table filled out.
+* The jupyter notebooks create two databases used for analyzing chosen games of grandmasters.
+Without running them, certain functionalities of the webapp will not work.

 # Requirements:
 * chess==1.9.3
 * Flask==1.1.2